Tuesday, December 16, 2025

 Software Description:

-- linux-oracle: Linux kernel for Oracle Cloud systems
+- linux-azure-5.15: Linux kernel for Microsoft Azure cloud systems

 Details: